Generic Name: lenalidomide (LEN a LID oh mide)

 Stop using lenalidomide and call your doctor at once if you quit using birth control, if your period is late, or if you think you might be pregnant.
 Not having sexual intercourse (abstinence) is the most effective method of preventing pregnancy.

 For Men: If a man fathers a baby while using lenalidomide, the baby may have birth defects.
 Use a condom to prevent pregnancy during your treatment, and for up to 4 weeks after your treatment ends.
 You must agree in writing to always use latex condoms when having sex with a woman who is able to get pregnant, even if you have had a vasectomy.
 Contact your doctor if you have had unprotected sex, even once, or if you think your female sexual partner may be pregnant.

-To make sure lenalidomide is safe for you, tell your doctor if you have:
+To make sure lenalidomide is safe for you, tell your doctor if you have ever had:

 a blood clot or stroke;